-You’re preparing a feast for your favorite party guests.
-Suddenly you realize it’s quiet.
-You want to get the mood going.
+Imagine you’re preparing a feast for your favorite party guests.
+You realize it’s quiet and you want to get the mood going.

 Was it the Anker SoundCore 2?